Women's health

 The exact cause of endometriosis is unknown.
 Risk factors may include abdominal surgery, family history, immune disorders, age or menstrual irregularities.

-Endometriosis can be treated with medications such as birth control, an intrauterine device (IUD), or a medication called a gonadotropin-releasing hormone agonist.
-Most medications can be taken by mouth, but there are injections available as well.
+Endometriosis can be treated with hormone medications such as birth control or medications called a gonadotropin-releasing hormone.
+Oral and injectable options are available.
 Sometimes, surgery can be a treatment option.1

 Contraception